 No, please do not remove any QSOs from your log!
 This will cause the other station that worked you to lose credit for the contact.

 If you want to remove a QSO for any reason, use a text editor to add "X-" to the beginning of the QSO line in the Cabrillo file.
 For example:

 X-QSO: 7023 CW 2009-05-31 0033 AK1W 599 2057 K1AR 599 609

 The log checking software will not count this QSO for you, but will give credit to the other station.
 We reserve the right to remove this marker if we feel it is being used to bend the rules!

 Q: I would like to work on several bands, but only submit a single band entry.
 Is this allowed?
 How should I submit my log?

 Yes, you may work other bands and still submit your log as a single band entry.
 First, please make sure your log includes all QSOs made on all bands.
 This helps us with the log checking.
 Second, make sure the Cabrillo file header has your category set for the single band you want to enter. (e.g., CATEGORY-BAND: 20M) Only the QSOs on the single band will be used to compute your score.

 Please enter only one log containing ALL QSOs!
 Each log that you submit will overwrite the previously submitted log.

-Q: The club competition rule (VIII) mentions "limited to members residing in or operating from a local geographic area."
+Q: The club competition rule (VIII) mentions "limited to members residing in a local geographic area."
 How is the geographic area determined?